-This policy provides guidelines for reporting, investigation and disposition of complaints regarding the conduct of members of this district and the service provided by this district.
+This policy provides guidelines for the reporting of complaints regarding the conduct of SFMD members and the service provided by this district.
 This policy shall not apply to any questioning, counseling, instruction, informal verbal admonishment or other routine or unplanned contact of a member in the normal course of duty, by a supervisor or any other member, nor shall this policy apply to a criminal investigation.

-This district takes seriously all complaints regarding service provided by the District and the conduct of its members.
+SFMD takes seriously all complaints regarding service provided by the District and the conduct of its members.